About Conway

 Parks and forests protect Queensland's wonderful natural diversity and scenery.
 Please help keep these places special during your stay.

-• Protect the wildlife.
-Remember, plants and animals (dead or alive) are protected.
-Try not to trample plants when walking or erecting your tent.
+- Protect the wildlife.
+Remember, all plants and animals (dead or alive) are protected, leave them undisturbed.

-• Leave no rubbish.
+- Leave no rubbish.
 Rubbish bins are not provided.
-Do not bury rubbish—take it with you when you leave.
+Do not bury rubbish—bag it and take it with you when you leave.
 You can dispose of it at Airlie Beach.

-• Limit the spread of pests and soil pathogens.
-Ensure your shoes, bikes, clothes and all equipment is clean and free of seeds, soil and insects (including ants and their eggs) before arriving.
+- Help stop the spread of pests and pathogens.
+Ensure your shoes, bikes (in particular the tyres), clothes and all equipment are clean and free of seeds, soil and insects (including ants and their eggs) before arriving.

 Park management

 Conway National Park's size and undeveloped nature makes it a very significant wilderness area.
-The park extends north along the coastline to the tip of Cape Conway, 30km south of Shute Harbour.
-It is managed to preserve its significant beauty and rare and threatened species for generations to come.
+The park extends north along the coastline to the tip of Cape Conway.
+It is managed to protect regional ecosystems and species of conservation significance, and to protect and conserve the area’s natural, cultural and aesthetic values for generation to come.

 QPWS is responsible for managing Conway National Park, Conway Conservation Park and Conway West Conservation Park under the Nature Conservation Act 1992.
 These areas are carefully monitored to protect the natural and cultural values of the parks.